Skip to main content

 Using AI to Get Started

 Because social media is such a crowded space, c-store operators need to be strategic with their messaging.
-An opportunity to help guide their approach is using artificial intelligence (AI), Harbeck pointed out.
-Tools like Claude, ChatGPT or CoPilot allow users to do a deep analysis on their online presence and to identify themes.
-These themes can drive message that resonates with those following retailers on their social media pages.
+An avenue to help guide their approach is using artificial intelligence (AI), Harbeck pointed out.
+Tools such as Claude, ChatGPT or Copilot allow users to do a deep analysis on their online presence and identify themes.
+These themes can drive messages that resonates with those following a retailer on its social media pages.

 AI_Meta

-"If you're looking to use AI for your social media, some tips I would suggest would be to download page data from Meta Business suite and drop it into ChatGPT, and ask it to summarize it for you and identify your audience demographics.
-From there, you can develop a 'consumer persona' in ChatGPT, and have it start suggesting social media posts that would resonate with your social media audience," she said.
+"If you're looking to use AI for your social media, some tips I would suggest would be to download page data from Meta Business Suite and drop it into ChatGPT, and ask it to summarize it for you and identify your audience demographics.
+From there, you can develop a 'consumer persona' in ChatGPT and have it start suggesting social media posts that would resonate with your social media audience," said Harbeck.

-It's also important to optimize content for the pages retailers are posting on, but AI can also help with that, Harbeck added.
-"When prompting the AI, include that you're a convenience store, and which social media page the post will be shared on.
-It will change the message to be best suited for Facebook, TikTok, Instagram, etc., and help you save time."
+It's also important to optimize content for the pages retailers are posting on, and AI can help with that as well.
+"When prompting the AI, include that you're a convenience store and which social media page the post will be shared on.
+It will change the message to be best suited for Facebook, TikTok, Instagram, etc., and help you save time," she added.

 About the Author